 This article details how to remove "remote event subscriptions" that are no longer applicable.
-The need for this may arise due to a recent server migration, database change, etc..
-Performing maintenance on this prevents confusion when sending data between applications and email alerts being sent due to false-negative connection checks ( discarded event notification )
+The need for this may arise due to a recent server migration or database migration.
+Performing maintenance on this prevents confusion when sending data between applications and email alerts being sent due to false-negative connection checks, known as discarded event notifications.

 select SUBSCRIBERID, EVENTTYPE from EVENTSUBSCRIPTION where APPDOMAIN = 'Remote';

-To run this through Assure's SQL UI, access your admin console and then click on the SQL Console.
+To run this through Assure's SQL UI, access your SQL Console.

-When we figure out what is wrong ( review the subscriber ID's from the query above to identify those with inappropriate host / port information ) we will execute the following server utility script :
+When you identify which subscriber ID's from the query above have an inappropriate host / port combination, the following server utility script can be used to remove specific records.

 remoteeventadmin.sh -delete -host <hostname> -port <portnumber>